-If you need to learn how Irritable Bowel Syndrome symptoms (pain, diarrhea, constipation, bloating) can be controlled through an IBS diet plan and eating IBS recipes, you're in the right place.
+If you need to learn how Irritable Bowel Syndrome symptoms (pain, diarrhea, constipation, bloating) can be controlled through a diet plan and eating IBS recipes, you're in the right place.

 Despite the fact that diet plays a direct role in gut function (which is instinctively obvious to IBS sufferers, who are desperate for a reliable IBS diet as they know this will help them), many doctors fail to give their patients any dietary or food guidelines for Irritable Bowel Syndrome treatment at all.

 Worse still, much of the dietary information available for Irritable Bowel Syndrome is outdated and useless - or likely to trigger IBS symptoms (have you been told to eat wheat bran? lots of raw veggies for fiber?
 That dairy is fine for IBS if it's lactose free?
 This is all wrong!

 The proper Irritable Bowel Syndrome diet plan (and yes, there is one - IBS is not so highly individualized that no accurate generalizations can be made) makes a world of difference for almost everyone with Irritable Bowel Syndrome.